dy/value-ref/README.md

 // async iterable
 for await (const value of sum) console.log(value)

-sum.dispose() // dispose value, unsubscribe all
 ```

-Internaly uses _WeakRef_ to track list of observers, so it should be safe to ignore unsubscribe.
+Internaly uses _WeakRef_ to track list of observers, so it's unnecessary to dispose.

 ## Related